| WHY is this medicine prescribed?

 HOW should this medicine be used?

-The combination of levodopa and carbidopa comes as a regular tablet, an orally disintegrating tablet, and an extended-release (long-acting) tablet to take by mouth.
+The combination of levodopa and carbidopa comes as a regular tablet, an orally disintegrating tablet, an extended-release (long-acting) tablet, and an extended-release (long-acting) capsule to take by mouth.
+The combination of levodopa and carbidopa also comes as a suspension (liquid) to be given into your stomach through a PEG-J tube (a tube surgically inserted through the skin and stomach wall) or sometimes through a naso-jejunal tube (NJ; a tube inserted into your nose and down to your stomach) using a special infusion pump.
 The regular and orally disintegrating tablets are usually taken three or four times a day.
 The extended-release tablet is usually taken two to four times a day.
+The extended-release capsule is usually taken three to five times a day.
+The suspension is usually given as a morning dose (given by infusion over 10 to 30 minutes) and then as a continuous dose (given by infusion over 16 hours), with extra doses given no more than once every 2 hours as needed to control your symptoms.
 Take levodopa and carbidopa at around the same times every day.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take levodopa and carbidopa exactly as directed.
 Do not take more or less of it or take it more often than prescribed by your doctor.

 To take the orally disintegrating tablet, remove the tablet from the bottle using dry hands and immediately place it in your mouth.
 The tablet will quickly dissolve and can be swallowed with saliva.
 No water is needed to swallow disintegrating tablets.